reshinto/Basic_technologies_revision/math/linearAlgebra.md

 - Explanation 2:
   - Linear algebra is a branch of mathematics that deals with vectors (quantities with both magnitude and direction), matrices (rectangular arrays of numbers), and linear transformations (functions that preserve addition and scalar multiplication).
 - Explain like I am 5
   - Imagine you have a bunch of LEGO blocks.
-Each block is like a number, and you can stack them in different ways.
+Each block is like a number, and you can stack them differently.
 If you line them up in rows and columns, that’s like a matrix.
 If you push or stretch them in a certain direction, that’s like a transformation.
-Linear algebra helps us understand how things change when we add, move, or stretch these blocks in a straight and predictable way.
+Linear algebra helps us understand how things change when we add, move, or pull these blocks in a straight and predictable way.
 It’s like playing with numbers in an organized way.
 - it is 1 of the main building blocks of machine learning
 ## Applications in Machine Learning
 1. Data set and Date Files